magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

   :dependencies [[org.clojure/clojure "1.4.0"]])
 ```

-A pretty minimal build file in such a case.
+A pretty minimal build file in this case.
 As you see, `valip`
 depends on CLJ `1.4.0` release.
 To be able to use the Reader
 Conditionals extension, the very first thing to be updated is the CLJ
 dependency: from `1.4.0` to `1.7.0` (in a very short time the